wolf99/win-config/README.md

 ## 5. File-explorer-settings

-Sets some basi settings that I like for Windows File Explorer
+Sets some basic settings that I like for Windows File Explorer

 ## TODO